forno/RecordVRCWithGeForceExperience/README.md

 	"StartupDialogMainText": "Record VRC with GeForce Experience?",
 	"StartupDialogSubText": "起動と停止を押すごとに切り替え"
 },
-"App2": {
-	"ApplicationName": "Replay VRC with GeForce",
-	"FilePath": "recordReplayVRC.bat",
-	"WorkingDirectory": "C:\\RecordVRCWithGeForceExperience",
-	"Arguments": "",
-	"StartupDialogMainText": "Record VRC with GeForce Experience?",
-	"StartupDialogSubText": "押すたびにインスタンスリプレイが保存されます"
-},
 ```

-Note: You should fix WorkingDirectory path to your install directory. (if you follow my recommend, you just do nothing)
+Note: You should fix WorkingDirectory path to your install directory. (if you follow my recommendations, you just do nothing)

 ## Finish
-You just see `Record VRC with GeForce` in Lunch menu on VaNiiMenu.
+You just see `Record VRC with GeForce` in the Lunch menu on VaNiiMenu.

 # Usage
+## RecordVRC
-It have togle function.
+It has a toggle function.

 You launch RecordVRCWithGeForceExperience once, then start recording.
-And you launch it twice time, then stop recording.
+And you launch it twice a time, then stop recording.

 Sample Video:

 https://twitter.com/forno_recsys/status/1191731372467146752

+## ReplayVRC
+It needs to prepare.
+You should start the instant replay function of GeForce Experience.
+You just push Alt+Shift+F10.

+You launch ReplayVRC then, It saves 3 minutes video.

 ## CAUTION
-- ReForce Experience are already installed for GTX series GPUs.
-But, others are not supperted.
+- GeForce Experience are already installed for GTX series GPUs.
+But, others are not supportted.
 - You should set up the GeForce Experience before using this software.